A Quick and Easy Guide to Using the ATR Indicator in Forex Trading

 If we have held the position for 15 days, then we multiply 0.05ATR by 15 days and then add the product 0.75ATR to the starting price.
 After 20 days, we will add 1.0ATR (0.05 times 20 days) to the lowest price of the last ten days.

-Unlike the parabolic SAR indicator, the ATR Ratchet can be easily used at any time during our trading process.
+Unlike the parabolic SAR indicator, the ATR Ratchet can be easily used at any time during our forex trading process.
 We can start using this stop-loss strategy on the first day of entering the trade, or we can wait for certain favorable events to occur before using the stop-win strategy.

 I suggest waiting until profits are realized before using this stop-loss strategy, as you and I have seen, this type of stop point will move up quickly in a favorable market environment.
 Increased volatility will increase the speed at which the stop point moves up, which is an important feature of the ATR Ratchet strategy.